 In order to sign-up for home health care services, you must have a referral from you or your loved one’s doctor.

 No. Home health care services are open to people of all ages who have a referral from their doctor.
 Home health is great for people who have left the hospital, but need a little more care in their recovery.
 It is also great for people who are disabled and need a little extra help at home while their main caregivers are away.

 Your home health care team includes doctors, nurses, home health aides, medical social workers and therapists.
 They work together to ensure the best of care, depending on your need.

 When you sign up for NMC Health Home Care, you can be sure our team is working eagerly together to ensure continuity of care and thorough communication between providers.

 Patient Rights and Responsibilities

 As a patient of NMC Health Home Care, you will be given a full statement of the rights to which you are entitled.
-A printable version is available by clicking Patient Rights button at the top of this page.
+You can download a printable version by visiting the link below.

 Filing a Grievance